 (B) They are part of a discrete, identifiable larger project that was constructed within the previous 5 years and that is equal to or greater than 10 percent of the significant emission rate; or

+(C) They were constructed without, or in violation of, DEQ's approval.

+(3) Air Quality Protection:

-(C) They were constructed without, or in violation of, the Department's approval.
-(2) Air Quality Analysis: The owner or operator of a source subject to this rule must provide an analysis of the air quality impacts of each pollutant for which emissions will exceed the netting basis by the SER or more due to the proposed source or modification in accordance with OAR 340-225-0050 through 340-225-0070.
+Air Quality Analysis: The owner or operator of a source must provide an analysis of the air quality impacts of each pollutant for which emissions will exceed the netting basis by the SER or more due to the proposed source or modification under OAR 340-225-0050(1) through (3), 340-225-0060, and 340-225-0070.

-(a) For increases of direct PM2.5 or PM2.5 precursors equal to or greater than the significant emission rate, the owner or operator must provide an analysis of PM2.5 air quality impacts based on all increases of direct PM2.5 and PM2.5 precursors. (b)The owner or operator of any source subject to this rule that significantly impacts air quality in a designated nonattainment or maintenance area must meet the requirements of net air quality benefit in 340-225-0090(3) Air Quality Monitoring: The owner or operator of a source subject to this rule must conduct ambient air quality monitoring in accordance with the requirements in OAR 340-225-0050.
+(a) For increases of direct PM2.5 or PM2.5 precursors equal to or greater than the significant emission rates, the owner or operator must provide an analysis of PM2.5 air quality impacts based on all increases of direct PM2.5 and PM2.5 precursors.

+(b) The owner or operator must not cause or contribute to a new violation of an ambient air quality standard even if the single source impact is less than the significant impact level under OAR 340-202-0050(2).

-(4) The owner or operator of a source subject to this rule and significantly impacting a PM10 maintenance area (significant air quality impact is defined in OAR 340-200-0020), must comply with the requirements of 340-224-0060(2).
+(4) Sources Impacting Other Designated Areas: The owner or operator of any source that significantly impacts air quality in a designated area other than the one the source is locating in must meet the additional requirements of net air quality benefit in OAR 340-224-0520 for ozone areas or 340-224-0550 for non-ozone areas, whichever is applicable.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.